 - Ayn Gilmore of AVR Realty, who was in charge of the parade

-- Brian Probst of the Peninsula Humane Society & SPCA, who organized the PHS volunteers who helped at the parade
+- Brian Probst of the Peninsula Humane Society & SPCA, who organized the many PHS volunteers at the parade

 - John Kevranian, President of the Broadway Business Improvement District